runawayhorse001/LearningApacheSpark/docs/_sources/preface.rst.txt

 Copyright notice and license info
 +++++++++++++++++++++++++++++++++

 This `Learning Apache Spark with Python <pyspark.pdf>`_ PDF file is supposed to be a free and living document, which is why its source is available online at https://runawayhorse001.github.io/LearningApacheSpark/pyspark.pdf.
 But this document is licensed according to both `MIT License`_ and  `Creative Commons Attribution-NonCommercial 2.0 Generic (CC BY-NC 2.0) License`_.

 **When you plan to use, copy, modify, merge, publish, distribute or sublicense, Please see the terms of those licenses for more details and give the corresponding credits to the author**.

 Acknowledgement
 +++++++++++++++

-At here, I would like to thank Ming Chen, Jian Sun and Zhongbo Li at the University of Tennessee at Knoxville for the valuable disscussion and thank the generous anonymous authors for providing the detailed solutions and source code on the internet.
+At here, I would like to thank Ming Chen, Jian Sun and Zhongbo Li at the University of Tennessee at Knoxville for the valuable discussion and thank the generous anonymous authors for providing the detailed solutions and source code on the internet.
 Without those help, this repository would not have been possible to be made.
 Wenqiang